GMT-458-Web-GIS/geogame-kaankaan1/README.md

 ---

-### 2. **Incorrect Answer Feedback**
+### 2. **Correct/Incorrect Answer Feedback**
-When a player guesses incorrectly, the game provides feedback showing the correct answer and the actual lengths of both lines.
+When a player guesses incorrectly or correctly, the game provides feedback by displaying the correct answer and the actual lengths of both lines.

  ![Screenshot_5](https://github.com/user-attachments/assets/c28917ba-fad1-499a-8e59-be314c415d86)

 ---